xcat2/confluent-docs/docs/miscellaneous/proxmoxguide.md

 ## Confluent commands to work with Proxmox VMs

-If you add a serial port to the VM, then you can use console.method=proxmox to have SOL console in nodeconsole.
-Other than that, the graphics console in proxmox vms are supported in the confluent webui as well as nodeconsole:
+If you add a serial port to the VM, then you can use console.method=proxmox to have a SOL console in nodeconsole.
+Other than that, the graphics console in proxmox VMs is supported in the confluent webui as well as nodeconsole:

 ![nodeconsole](../../assets/Proxmox/nodeconsole.png)